dgolovin/vscode-dependencies-diagram-generator/README.md

 ### 1.0.0

-Initial release of with simple command that generates diagram image and open it in editor.
+Initial release with simple command that generates a diagram image for `*.ts` files and opens it in default editor.